GispoCoding/hame-ryhti/infra/README.md

 Please verify that the reported changes are desired, and respond `yes` to apply the changes to infrastructure.

+Remember to commit any changes you made to the terraform configuration, or if you changed any variables, by `sops -e hame-dev.tfvars.json > hame-dev.tfvars.enc.json` and committing the encrypted file.

 ### Adding ssh tunneling users

 The most common infrastructure task is to add/removes ssh keys on the ssh tunneling EC2 server.
 They are defined in the `hame-dev.tfvars.json` `bastion_ec2_tunnel_public_keys` field.